Pro Bono Opportunities at our London campuses

 Pro Bono Placements

-Our placements are recruited at different points in the year depending on need.
+Our placements are recruited at the start of each term depending on need.
 They allow students the opportunity to volunteer for one day a week or more with not-for-profit organisations and charities who are keen to recruit law students to assist their clients.
 Placements are subject to change each year depending on the needs of external organisations.
 Examples of organisations we have worked with include Citizens Advice, Law Centres, Amnesty International, Intervene, IPSEA, St Mungo’s, SPSAS, Employment Litigants in Person, CENlive and the National Centre for Domestic Violence.

-Each year we organise a number of court visits which are open to all students.
-Visiting a court is a fascinating experience and a really good way to learn about the court system and the judiciary.
+Each year we organise several court visits which are open to all students.
+Visiting a court is a fascinating experience and an effective way to learn about the court system and the judiciary.
 Examples of court visits we have organised in the past include visits to the Supreme Court and the Royal Courts of Justice in Central London.
 Usually, court staff provide a talk about the court, and students are often able to talk to a judge and watch a hearing.

 This is an innovative public legal education programme where students volunteer to deliver presentations to schools or community groups.
 Students devise and deliver these on different areas of law according to our clients’ needs.
 You might be delivering a presentation on stop and search or explaining the process of making a claim to an employment tribunal.
 All Streetlaw presentations delivered through ULaw are supervised by experienced solicitors.

 London Legal Walk